When you can opt out of paying contributions

 The age at which you can choose to stop paying your contributions is linked to your pension age.

 You can find out what age you can stop paying contributions by checking your pension age.

 Check your pension age

 How to apply to opt out of paying contributions

-You’ll need to complete an application form.
-You can get one from our main reception at Social Security or you can call us and we’ll send you one in the post.
+You’ll need to complete the application form below.
+You can also get one from our main reception at Social Security, call us and we’ll send you one in the post.

 Return your completed application form to Social Security along with your:

 - birth certificate